3 Day Walking Break

 - Around midday, stop for lunch at a sheltered beach with views of the islands in the Astrolabe Roadstead.

-- 12.40 pm, join the Vista Cruise at Apple Tree Bay to cruise to Kaiteriteri.
+- Join the Vista Cruise at Torrent Bay, Anchorage beach or Apple Tree Bay to return to Kaiteriteri.

 Meals included: Breakfast, Morning and Afternoon Tea, Lunch